 While I had my liquid snack, I downloaded a few shows, and soon it was time for me to go downstairs and get ready to board my train,

-I booked coach class on the Limited, so that means I board the train from the South boarding gate.
+I booked coach class on the Limited, so I boarded the train from the South boarding gate.

-The Capitol Limited travels between Chicago and Washington DC, but I ended my time on the Capitol Limited in Pittsburgh for this adventure.
-From there, I switched trains to Philly, more on that in a few.
+The Capitol Limited travels between Chicago and Washington, DC, but I ended my time on the Capitol Limited in Pittsburgh for this adventure.
+From there, I switched trains to Philly, more in a few.

-Since it is early fall, darkness comes quickly, and it was dark by the time we pulled away from the station.
+Since it was early fall, darkness came quickly, and it was dark by the time we pulled away from the station.
 I did see some neat rail cars in the Chicago yard, but the first part of this route is not that scenic.
-Unless you are big into oil refineries and factories, that said, some factories do look neat, all lit up at night.
+Unless you are big into oil refineries and factories, some factories look neat, all lit up at night.